Information on how doctors can help treat breathlessness.

 If necessary, it may be possible for the laser surgery to be done more than once.

-The treatment is given via a bronchoscope and means that the radiation is directed to very small areas of the lung.
-This can help to make breathing easier and to reduce coughing.
+Your doctor puts a tube (bronchoscope) down the back of your throat into your airway.
+The radiation is directed to very small areas of the lung.
+This can help make breathing easier and reduce coughing.

 If the tubes that carry air into your lungs have narrowed, making breathing difficult, you can take drugs to open them up again.